-- Define VAT
+- What does VAT mean?

 - Do I need to register for VAT?